Antipodes on Earth: Direct antipodal flights (scheduled)

-The future record holder (inaugural flight on December 4, 2025) for such a flight is China Eastern Airlines flight MU745 from Shanghai - Auckland - Buenos Aires.
-This flight will be by far the longest scheduled passenger flight in history and the first near-antipodal scheduled flight, being only approximately 443km shorter than an exact antipode.
-It will have an 'Origin - Destination great-circle distance' of 19,595 kilometres (12,176 mi; 10,580 nmi) and an 'Origin - Stop - Destination great-circle distance' of 19,680 kilometres (12,229 mi; 10,626 nmi).
+The current record holder is the even longer China Eastern Airlines flight MU745 from Shanghai - Auckland - Buenos Aires.
+This flight is by far the longest scheduled passenger flight in history and the first near-antipodal scheduled flight, being only approximately 443 km shorter than an exact antipode.
+It has an 'Origin - Destination great-circle distance' of 19,595 kilometres (12,176 mi; 10,580 nmi) and an 'Origin - Stop - Destination great-circle distance' of 19,680 kilometres (12,229 mi; 10,626 nmi).

 Future theoretical antipodal routes

-A hypothetically almost perfect antipodal flight would be Tangier Ibn Battouta Airport, Morocco (IATA: TNG), to Whangarei Aerodrome, New Zealand (IATA: WRE), whose designated locators are 10800 nmi apart, almost the maximum possible distance.
+A hypothetically almost perfect antipodal flight would be Tangier Ibn Battouta Airport, Morocco (IATA: TNG), to Whangarei Airport, New Zealand (IATA: WRE), whose designated locators are 10795 nmi apart, almost the maximum possible distance.
 However, with only a length of 3599 ft, Whangarei's runway is too short to accommodate any current (as of 2025) commercial jet airliner, especially one with the required range.
 Traveling between them would currently need at least two plane changes.

+Another hypothetical antipodal flight between urban areas served by international airports would be Sanya Phoenix International Airport (IATA: SYX), in Sanya, Hainan, China, to Chacalluta International Airport (IATA: ARI) in Arica, Chile.
+Although the two urban cores do not overlap antipodally, their airports positioned so that the antipodal alignment deviates by less than 5 nautical miles (designated locators are 10796 nmi apart).
+Coincidentially these two major cities are the southernmost in China and northernmost in Chile, respectively.
+Currently, both international airports mainly operate regionally, though the Sanya airport is pivoting in order to attract Russian tourism to the resort city.
+For now, due to the lack of demand and sheer distance, direct commercial flight from East Asia to Latin America is virtually absent.

-Other near-antipodal major city pairs include:
+Other near-antipodal flight routes include: